By Mark Feffer

-Bear in mind how you'll appear from the interviewer's point of view.
+Bear in mind how you will appear from the interviewer's point of view.

 Provide your friends with a set of questions you expect to be asked, and have them run through them with you.
 Ask them to mix them up, so you can field them in any order.
 Having them add in their own questions will prepare you to deal with unanticipated topics.